tnichols217/notes/obsid-readme.md

 #### The col codeblock
 ##### height property

-The height property of the col codeblock's setting block sets a limit on
+The height property of the col codeblock's setting block sets a limit on how tall the set of columns will be.
+Any extra text will be able to be viewed with a scrollbar.

+The property can be set to any valid CSS value

 For example:
 `````md